Day 1, 16:00, Boston

 "That doesn't make you weak," he reassured her.

 "I've seen it with Daphne last night.
-I allowed our friendship to get in the way of my job and that risked all the girls' lives.
-I know that it makes me stupid and irrational and in any sticky situation it will kill me" she pointed out, removing her hand from his and resting it on her stomach, "Kill or be killed, wasn't that your phrase?"
+I allowed our relationship to get in the way of my job and that risked all the girls' lives.
+I know that it makes me stupid and irrational and in any sticky situation it will kill me," she pointed out, removing her hand from his.
+Her voice turned sarcastic as she reminded him, "Kill or be killed"

 "A week ago I would have agreed," he admitted, "But I know we survived this morning's fight because we both think this way now"

-Her cat-eyes flicked back to him and she flashed him a sarcastic smile.
+Her cat-eyes flicked back to him and she flashed him a wary smile.
 "Or because we both have trained and killed for too many years"

 "From what I've seen on the human side of things, you people work well because you come in bulk.
-Your teammates stand up for another and that makes them quite strong.
+Your teammates stand up for another and that is their strength.
 Well, not in your case.
-Cats are known to be loners" he smirked at his last statement.
+Cats are known to be loners" he couldn't help the smirk on the last part.